dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 ## Troubleshooting

+### Some settings do not take effect

+Close and reopen the app if the new settings aren't working on an app.

 ### Stop desktop order from changing itself

 System Preferences > Mission Control  -> uncheck "Automatically rearrange Spaces based on most recent use"